wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 However, membership of a series is useful information, as is the ability to find other objects from that series.

-#### series title and subPart
+#### series title and partName

-Separating the subPart from the series title allows us to create an accurate filtered search.
+Separating the partName from the series title allows us to create an accurate filtered search.
 The partOf title is the exact match to use.

 ##### Why not store it all in title?

-Storing the series title and subPart in the same field makes this difficult.
+Storing the series title and partName in the same field makes this difficult.

 One could expect there to be only one "Published papers (Wellcome Chemical Research Laboratories) ; no. 149", and at least 149 "Published papers (Wellcome Chemical Research Laboratories)".
 One would